doppar/docs/3.x/entity-orm.md

 This retrieves all posts that have a value in the published_at field, meaning they’ve been published.

 ### orWhereNull()
-The orWhereNull() method in Eloquent is used to add an OR condition to the query, checking if a column is NULL.
+The orWhereNull() method in Entity is used to add an OR condition to the query, checking if a column is NULL.
 In your example
 ```php
 Post::query()
     ->where('status', 'draft')